Instant Pot Taco Pasta is made with ground beef, black beans, corn, green chiles, and taco seasoning for Southwestern-inspired flavor.

 - Cancel the saute setting.
 Add the taco seasoning, stirring to coat the ground beef.

-- Add the black beans, sweet golden corn, diced green chiles, tomato sauce, salsa, and beef broth, stirring together.
+- Add the black beans, sweet golden corn, diced green chiles, beef broth and tomato sauce, stirring together.

 - Close the Instant Pot lid and cook on HIGH pressure for 5 minutes.
 It will take about 10 minutes to come to pressure before the cooking time begins.
 When the cooking time is complete, follow by a quick release.